terascope/kafka-assets/docs/apis/kafka_sender_api.md

 apiManager.size() === 0

-// this will return an api cached at "normalClient" and it will use the default api config const normalClient = await apiManager.create('normalClient', {})
+// creates and returns an api named "normalClient" which uses the default api config const normalClient = await apiManager.create('normalClient', {})

 apiManager.size() === 1

 apiManager.get('normalClient') === normalClient

-// this will return an api cached at "overrideClient" and it will use the api config but override the index to "other_index" in the new instance. const overrideClient = await apiManager.create('overrideClient', { topic: 'other_topic', connection: "other"})
+// creates and returns an api named "overrideClient" which overrides the default configuration's topic setting with "other_topic" and the connection setting with "other" const overrideClient = await apiManager.create('overrideClient', { topic: 'other_topic', connection: "other"})

 apiManager.size() === 2

-// this will return the full configuration for this client apiManger.getConfig('overrideClient') === {
+// returns the configuration for the overrideClient sender api apiManger.getConfig('overrideClient') === {
     _name: 'kafka_sender_api',
     topic: 'other_topic',